clams-casino/autonomous_mapping/README.md

 # autonomous_mapping
-turtlebot autonomous mapping of a simple maze
+ROS node for a turtlebot to autonomous map a enclosed environment

 Place into a ROS package folder and build within the catkin workspace